 After the lunch trays were collected there was (as usual) a rush for the lavatories - there was a bit of turbulence since halfway over the South China Sea and the seat belt sign was on basically until we land.
 However people (including myself) still went to line up as it's been a while since taking off!
 I didn't get the opportunity to do a usual cabin walk but snapped this photo anyway - I do quite like the purple & blue combination in the old interiors:

-I spent the rest of the flight reading my newspapers and watching a few shows on IFE, like The Simpson's and a Pilot Guide.
+I spent the rest of the flight reading my newspapers and watching a few shows on IFE, like The Simpson's

 A bumpy approach